Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

+Of particular practical interest are $D$-dimensional stabilizer codes.
+These are stabilizer code families on qubits located at vertices of some $D$-dimensional cubic lattice (with or without periodic boundary conditions).
+The parity checks involve $O(1)$ qubits which are within $O(1)$ distance of each other on this lattice where $O(1)$ means that this quantity is a constant independent of block size $n$.
+One can easily prove that one-dimensional stabilizer codes have distance $O(1)$, independent of block size \cite{BT:mem}, showing that without concatenation, such codes offer little fault-tolerant protection.
+Various two-dimensional topological stabilizer codes will be discussed in Section \ref{sec:topo}, while some 3D and 4D examples of topological codes are the Haah code \cite{haah:nostring}, the Chamon code \cite{BLT:chamon}, the 3D toric code \cite{CC:3Dtoric} and the 4D toric code \cite{dennis+:top}, to be discussed in Section \ref{sec:homo}.\\

-There are of course many codes which are not captured by the qubit (or qudit) stabilizer formalism.
+There are of course many codes which are not captured by the stabilizer formalism.
 Here I would like to briefly mention the class of 2D topological qubit codes where the stabilizer checks are still commuting, but they are no longer simple Pauli operators.
 As Hamiltonians these correspond to the so-called 2D Levin-Wen models \cite{LW:models}, as codes they are called Turaev-Viro codes \cite{KKR}.
 The advantage of these codes which generalize the 2D surface code in Section \ref{sec:topo}, is that universal quantum computation can achieved by purely topological means.
-The disadvantage from the coding perspective is that (1) the stabilizer checks are more complicated as operators, e.g. for the so-called Fibonacci code on a hexagonal lattice, the stabilizer checks act on 3 and 12 qubits and (2) no one has established a scheme for error correction or a noise-threshold for these codes.
+The disadvantage from the coding perspective is that (1) the stabilizer checks are more complicated as operators, e.g. for the so-called Fibonacci code on a hexagonal lattice, the stabilizer checks act on 3 and 12 qubits and (2) decoding and determining a noise-threshold for these codes has only recently begun \cite{wootton+:nonab, brell+:nonab}.